shadowezz/Productiv/docs/UserGuide.md

 Examples:
 * `find mock-ups urgent` returns a deliverable with title `Finish mock-ups` and another with description `This is urgent and important!`.
-* `find plan` returns a deliverable with name `Finalize design and plan` and another with description `Reminder to plan time wisely.`.
+* `find plan` returns a deliverable with title `Finalise design and plan` and another with description `Reminder to plan time wisely.`.

 #### Listing all deliverables: `list`